-As the Fund invests in the Underlying Funds, it may be indirectly exposed to concentration, credit, currency, and interest rate risks from these holdings.
-Only direct exposure to significant risks that are relevant to the Fund is discussed here.
+Significant risks that are relevant to the Fund are discussed here.
 General information on risk management and specific discussion on concentration, credit, currency, interest rate, liquidity, and other price/market risk can be found in note 2 of the financial statements.